 The only issue is that when visitors arrive, there’s no clear ‘funnel’ directing these potential customers towards a specific action.
-With traditional websites, visitors will be able to look at various pages, read your blog, access contact details, or perform a host of other tasks.
-While this is useful, it’s not a purpose-driven platform.
+With traditional websites, visitors will be able to look at various marketing pages, read your blog, access contact details, or perform a host of other tasks.
+While this is useful, it’s not a purpose-driven platform like a conversion funnel.

 If you were to direct a potential customer to your website’s homepage, they’ll still need to roam around your website to find the aspects they need.
 By making the purchasing process more difficult, you’re reducing the chances that a visitor converts into a paying customer.

 Search engines offer excellent benefits, but organic traffic might not be right if you’re looking to make a quick sale.
 If you’re hoping to build an online platform that can clearly direct visitors to purchase goods or services, a modern website might offer too much distraction and confusion to facilitate conversions well.

 How Online Sales Funnels Work and How They Help